 How will I know if my show-reel has been watched?

-IMPORTANT: Our producers are very, very busy and – due to the 100s of applications we receive on a weekly basis – cannot guarantee to watch your showreel or respond to your application.
-However, when we are looking for new presenters we will look at a selection of showreels that have been sent in.
+IMPORTANT: Our producers are very, very busy and – due to the hundreds of applications we receive on a weekly basis – cannot guarantee to watch your show-reel or respond to your application.
+However, when we are looking for new presenters we will look at a selection of show-reels that have been sent in.
 So… PLEASE DON’T CONTACT US – WE WILL CONTACT YOU!

 What about working as part of the crew?